John Barbato

-John Barbato (born May 15, 1934), nicknamed "Johnny Sausage", is an American mobster and former captain in the Genovese crime family.
-Barbato served as acting underboss from 2003 to 2005.
+John Barbato (May 15, 1934 – May 11, 2025), nicknamed "Johnny Sausage", was an American mobster and captain in the Genovese crime family.
+Barbato also served as acting underboss from 2003 to 2005.

-Career and NJ exclusion
+Career and exclusion from New Jersey

-A distant cousin of Genovese crime family mob boss Frank Costello and cousin to Genovese crime family capo Willie Moretti, Barbato had reportedly been an associate of the Genovese crime family since the 1940s At the time, his criminal record included convictions of four counts of bookmaking in the 1950s and 1960s, plus a conviction for robbery in 1963.
+A distant cousin of Genovese crime family mob boss Frank Costello and cousin to Genovese crime family capo Willie Moretti, Barbato had reportedly been an associate of the Genovese crime family since the 1940s.
+At the time, his criminal record included convictions of four counts of bookmaking in the 1950s and 1960s, plus a conviction for robbery in 1963.